muzixing/IETF119-AI4NET/README.md

-# IETF-AI4NET
+# IETF118-AI4NET

-This repository is used for IETF AI4NET side meeting.
+This repository is used for IETF118 AI4NET side meeting.
 Speackers are welcome to add your slide into this repository.